devxsameer/basic-informational-site/README.md

 # 🌐 Basic Informational Site

-A simple Node.js-based informational website built as part of **The Odin Project** curriculum.
+A simple Express.js-based informational website built as part of The Odin Project curriculum.
-This project serves as an introduction to creating a basic web server using Node’s built-in `http` and `fs` modules — without any external frameworks.
+Originally made using Node’s core http and fs modules, this upgraded version introduces Express, dotenv, and a cleaner modular structure for better scalability and maintainability.

 ---